-Rise of Delta variant puts Boris Johnson in a tough spot as he weighs whether Britain should fully reopen next week
+Delta variant spread puts Boris Johnson in a tough spot, as he weighs whether U.K. should fully reopen next week

-The Delta variant is at least 40 percent more infectious, Health Secretary Matt Hancock revealed Monday, and it is quickly becoming the dominant strain in Britain.
+The delta variant is at least 40 percent more infectious, Health Secretary Matt Hancock said Monday, and it is quickly becoming the dominant strain in Britain.
 It is outpacing an earlier variant, first discovered in southeastern England, that is now ubiquitous in Europe and the United States.

-Is the Delta variant more deadly?
+Is the delta variant more deadly?
 Does it make people sicker?
 Unclear.

-Will Delta resist the current arsenal of vaccines deployed in Britain — the AstraZeneca, Pfizer and Moderna shots?
+Will delta resist the current arsenal of vaccines deployed in Britain — the AstraZeneca, Pfizer and Moderna shots?
 Unknown.
-But early laboratory studies and clinical data suggest that the variant may resist the vaccines a little bit, although vaccinations do appear to be keeping people out of hospitals.
+Early laboratory studies and clinical data suggest it may resist the vaccines a little bit, although vaccinations do appear to be keeping people out of hospitals.

-Cases of the Delta variant are now doubling every eight days.
+Cases of the delta variant are now doubling every eight days.
 That is worrisome.
 But hospitalizations are currently low, and ICU beds across the National Health Service system are mostly empty of coronavirus cases.
 On Monday, England recorded just a single death from the virus.
 Overall, more than 128,000 people have died of covid-19 in the United Kingdom.

 Governors in the United States and leaders around the world have had to make these tough decisions about when to lock down and when to open up.
 But Johnson is especially exposed.

 His government is now running one of the most successful mass vaccination programs in history.
-That is what the prime minister wants people to remember — not the many U-turns, the botched test-and-trace program, the discarded apps, the long-open borders, the mixed messaging or the dearth of protective gear for nurses.
-And certainly not the explosion of deaths in British nursing homes last year — in part because sick elderly patients were sent back to the facilities without being tested first for the virus.
+That is what the prime minister wants people to remember — not the many U-turns, the botched test-and-trace program, the discarded apps, the mixed messaging or the dearth of protective gear for nurses.
+And certainly not the explosion of deaths in British nursing homes last year — in part because sick elderly patients were discharged from hospitals without being tested first for the virus.

-The stakes are high for prime minister, in part because the public now knows more about past failures after Johnson’s former top aide, Dominic Cummings, said that Johnson’s delay on lockdown decisions contributed to “tens of thousands” of avoidable deaths.
+The stakes are high for prime minister, in part because the public now knows more about past failures.

-In seven hours of scathing testimony, Cummings told a parliamentary hearing that Johnson was “unfit for the job” and that the government’s response to the pandemic was “lions led by donkeys.”
+In seven hours of scathing testimony, Johnson’s former top aide, Dominic Cummings, told a parliamentary hearing that Johnson was “unfit for the job” and that the prime minister’s delay on lockdown decisions contributed to “tens of thousands” of avoidable deaths

-Cummings said that Hancock, the health secretary, should be fired for “criminal, disgraceful behavior” and claimed that nursing home outbreaks were enabled when patients were sent home from hospitals without being tested.

-The scorned aide also described one moment, 10 days before Johnson ordered the first lockdown, when a powerful official conceded that Britain had “no plan” and used an expletive to describe the situation.
+The scorned aide described one moment, 10 days before Britain went into lockdown, when a powerful official conceded that Johnson’s government had “no plan” and used an expletive to describe the situation.

-Johnson has pledged that it will be “data not dates” that decide when his government should loosen restrictions.
+Johnson pledged that it will be “data not dates” that decide when his government should loosen restrictions.
 But then his government announced a set of target dates, and British people and businesses are making plans accordingly.

-The last and biggest opening is set to occur on June 21 when “all legal limits on social contact” are lifted, clearing the way for a return to packed theaters, schools, sports arenas, pubs and transport.
+The last and biggest opening is set to occur on June 21, when “all legal limits on social contact” are lifted, clearing the way for a return to packed theaters, schools, sports arenas, pubs, clubs and trains.

 The government is waiting until at least Monday to decide.
 Delaying the full reopening goes against Johnson’s libertarian instincts.
 It is sunny now, and the May rains have turned England into a green garden.
 Johnson does not want to be the prime minister who tells a frustrated population to wait a few more weeks before enjoying all their freedoms.